-Spend a day in South Africa on your own, private Cape Peninsula tour that follows the Atlantic Seaboard, via Hout Bay and Chapman’s Peak, to Cape Point for a delicious picnic lunch.
+A private Cape Peninsula tour that follows the Atlantic Seaboard, via Hout Bay and Chapman’s Peak, to Cape Point for a delicious picnic lunch is one of South Africa’s best safari experiences.
 Return to Cape Town via Simon’s Town, Kalk Bay and the world-famous African penguin colony at Boulder’s Beach.

 Our route took us past Camps Bay Beach with its rows of restaurants and palm trees, and along a seaside road dominated by the towering Twelve Apostles, a line of serrated peaks overlooking the Atlantic.
 First stop was breakfast at the five-star Twelve Apostles Hotel and Spa.
 Our meal was scrumptious, with views over the ocean to die for.